ezsystems/EzSystemsShareButtonsBundle/README.md

  ) }}
  ```

- More practical example of use:
+ More practical example of the usage:

  ```twig
  {{ show_share_buttons(